ClockSelect/myevic/README.md

        May be usefull if you are developping your own version of the firmware.

      * DSK: A virtual drive to download the firmware file.
-     Connect the box to a PC, and a disk device will appear with a "FIRMWARE.BIN" file.
+     Connect the box to a PC, and a disk device will appear with a "MYEVIC.BIN" file.
 This can be read and copied.
-This file is an encoded firmware file that can be uploaded to another device using evic-usb or the official Joyetech firmware tool.
+This file is an encoded firmware file that can be uploaded to another device using evic-usb or the official Joyetech/Wismec firmware tool.

   * DBG

         Enables or disables the debug informations mode.
 Once the DBG option is set to "ON", Debug informations can be shown/hidden by clicking fire button four times.
 This option is OFF by default to prevent users to inadvertendly mess up their screen.
+It's of no interest if you're not developping your own version of the firmware.

   * X32

         Enables or disables usage of the X32 crystal of the PCB.
         If this setting is "OFF", the firmware won't try to drive the Real-Time Clock with the 32.768kHz crystal.
-This may solve freezing issues on some malfunctionning boxes (VTwo only).
+This may solve freezing issues on some malfunctionning boxes (VTwo/Dual).
 It may also diminish a bit startup time on non-X32 boxes (such as VTC).
         This setting will be active at next reset.
+        *Keeping this option enabled on boxes known not to have an X32 crystal should theorically do no harm, but sporadic issues have been reported concerning some of thoses boxes with this option enabled.
+So, I recommend to set this option to "OFF" if the manufacturer's firmware does not handle the Real-Time Clock.
+This concerns all boxes except VTwo, VTwo-Mini and VTC-Dual.*

   * LSL

         Light Sleep mode.
-        This setting is useless and forced to "OFF" on boxes with a X32 crystal (VTwo etc), and defaults to "ON" on other boxes.
+        This setting is useless and forced to "OFF" on boxes with a X32 crystal (VTwo/Dual), and defaults to "ON" on other boxes.
         On boxes where the Real-Time Clock is emulated (like the VTC-Mini), by setting the Light Sleep mode "ON", the box continues to drive the Real-Time Clock with the external 12.000MHz Crystal instead of the internal LIRC oscillator when entering sleep mode.
 This makes the Clock far more accurate and eliminates the need for the Clock Speed ratio, at the cost of a greater battery consumption (estimated 60~100mAh/day).
         Using this setting, Clock accuracy is identical to those of real RTC boxes.

   * NFE

-        *Warning: You can't use Joyetech's firmware updater while this option is "ON".*
+        *Warning: You can't use Joyetech's firmware updater while this option is "ON".
+It may aloso cause issues with third-party firmware management systems.*
         Enables or disables partial compatibility with the [NFirmwareEditor 5.0+](https://github.com/TBXin/NFirmwareEditor/releases) myEvic Configuration Editor.
         This option is disabled by default; set it to "ON" if you plan to use developpement features of the NFE.
 You'll have access to monitoring, screenshot, and COM terminal.